8/6/2024

 speaker

 Yeah, and Tim, the auto cover business is in that cover product category.
-We've not really split out the numbers between the two, but I think it's safe to say auto covers is the larger of that category in that product breakout we do for covers.
-You also got to remember, right, it's similar to fiberglass, right?
-Lack of awareness, lack of adoption of the product in the marketplace by both dealer and consumer has great financial benefits and returns for the homeowner in terms of water conservation, energy savings, lower chemical usage, water conservation, and more importantly, the safety aspect of the cover.
+We've not really split out the numbers between the two, but I think it's safe to say auto covers is the larger of that category and that product category. breakout we do for covers.
+You also got to remember, right, it's similar to the fiberglass, right?
+Lack of awareness, lack of adoption of the product in the marketplace by both dealer and consumer has great financial benefits and returns for the homeowner in terms of water conservation, energy savings, lower chemical usage, water conservation, and more importantly, the safety aspect of the cover, right?
 You can't beat that, right?
 The pool is inaccessible when that cover is on the pool.
-I think particular for this, what it does is right, the auto cover category for us and all of our, you know, dealers who support that network out there, they really act as an extension of the Latham team, right?
+I think particular for this, what it does is the auto cover category for us and all of our dealers who support that network out there, they really act as an extension of the Latham team.
 They're part of our sales force.
 They provide distribution, technical support, installation for the builder and the dealer.
-They're out there representing our company day in and day out, and many people have viewed them over the years as part of the Latham team and family, which they truly are.
-And I think particularly with CoverStar Central, 29 states, our largest auto cover, CUSP, our dealer out there in our network, great partnership and relationship with that team.
-I think it's going to really help us drive the adoption and awareness much faster in this category, similar to fiberglass, but more importantly, it's going to give us access to a lot of dealers we do not do business with today, right?
-That team is putting auto covers on concrete pools, competitors, vinyl pools, competitors, fiberglass pools.
-You know, we'll now have the ability to jointly share a lot of data we did not share before to accelerate dealer conversion, drive more covers on pools, and basically get a whole other population of people, you know, 400 plus dealers who are not buying Latham products today, other than maybe an auto cover exposure to that product for us.
-We're really excited.
+They're out there representing our company day in and day out.
+And many people have viewed them over the years as part of the Latham team and family, which they truly are.
+And I think particularly with CoverStar Central, 29 states, our largest auto cover dealer out there in our network, great partnership and relationship with that team.
+I think it's going to really help us drive the adoption awareness much faster in this category, similar to fiberglass.
+But more importantly, it's going to give us access to a lot of dealers we do not do business with today.
+That team is putting auto covers on concrete pools, competitors' vinyl pools, competitors' fiberglass pools.
+We'll now have the ability to jointly share a lot of data we did not share before to accelerate dealer conversion, drive more covers on pools. and basically get a whole other population of people, you know, 400-plus dealers who are not buying Latham products today other than maybe an auto cover exposure to that product.
+So we're really excited.
 And then on your question on M&A, you know, look, we'll continue to evaluate the market as opportunities exist out there for transactions that can be accretive in all of our product categories.
 It's been a history of our company.
 It's a core part of our DNA.
 So, you know, I think we'll continue to look at the opportunities that they exist and continue dialogues with, you know, anyone out there who would be looking to potentially come join the Latham family where and when it makes sense and at the right value.

 speaker